-Library Online resources:
+Library Online Resources:

-The library webpage has an online catalog which provides easy access to view available books, place holds on books, and renew printed materials.
-The library also provides access to a variety of online databases such as Texshare, ProQuest Science Journals, and CRCnetBASE Electrial Engineering to help with research needs.
+The Library webpage has an online catalog, which provides easy access to view available books, place holds on books, and renew included materials.
+The Library also provides access to an online collection of databases called TexShare to help students with their research needs on and off campus.